-3. The exercise of voting rights
+The exercise of voting rights

-The Trustees' policy on the exercise of rights attaching to investments, including voting rights, and in undertaking engagement activities in respect of the investments is that these rights should be exercised by the investment managers on the Trustees' behalf.
-In doing so, the Trustees expect that the investment managers will use their influence as major institutional investors to exercise the Trustees' rights and duties as shareholders, including where appropriate engaging with underlying investee companies to promote good corporate governance, accountability and to understand how those companies take account of ESG issues in their businesses.
+The Trustees' policy on the exercise of rights attaching to investments, including voting rights, and in undertaking engagement activities in respect of the investments is that these rights should be exercised by the investment manager on the Trustees' behalf.
+In doing so, the Trustees expect that the investment manager will use their influence as major institutional investors to exercise the Trustees' rights and duties as shareholders, including where appropriate engaging with underlying investee companies to promote good corporate governance, accountability and to understand how those companies take account of ESG issues in their businesses.

-The Trustees will monitor and engage with the investment managers about relevant matters (including matters concerning an issuer of debt or equity, including their performance, strategy, capital structure, management of actual or potential conflicts of interest, risks, social and environmental impact and corporate governance), through the Scheme's investment consultant.
+The Trustees may monitor and engage with the investment manager about relevant matters (including matters concerning an issuer of debt or equity, including their performance, strategy, capital structure, management of actual or potential conflicts of interest, risks, social and environmental impact and corporate governance), through the Scheme's investment consultant.

-Investment managers will be asked to provide details of their stewardship policy and engagement activities on at least an annual basis.
-The Trustees will, with input from their investment consultant, monitor and review the information provided by the investment managers.
-Where possible and appropriate, the Trustees will engage with their investment managers for more information and ask them to confirm that their policies comply with the principles set out in the Financial Reporting Council's UK Stewardship Code.
+Investment manager will be asked to provide details of their stewardship policy and engagement activities on an annual basis.
+The Trustees may, with input from their investment consultant, monitor and review the information provided by the investment manager.
+Where possible and appropriate, the Trustees will engage with their investment manager for more information and ask them to confirm that their policies comply with the principles set out in the Financial Reporting Council's UK Stewardship Code.

-4. Engagement activities
+Engagement activities

-The Trustees acknowledge the importance of ESG, including climate risk, within their investment framework.
-When delegating investment decision making to their investment managers they provide their investment managers with a benchmark they expect the investment managers either to follow or to outperform.
+The Trustees acknowledge the importance of ESG and climate risk within their investment framework.
+When delegating the decision making of the underlying investments of the funds to their investment manager, they provide their investment manager with a benchmark they expect the investment manager to either follow or outperform.
 The investment manager has discretion over where in an investee company's capital structure it invests (subject to the restrictions of the mandate), whether directly or as an asset within a pooled fund.

-The Trustees are of the belief that ESG including climate risk considerations extend over the entirety of a company's corporate structure and activities, i.e. that they apply to equity, credit and property instruments or holdings.
-The Trustees also recognise that ESG issues are constantly evolving and along with them so too are the products available within the investment management industry to help manage these risks.
+The Trustees are of the belief that ESG and climate risk considerations extend over the entirety of a company's corporate structure and activities, i.e. that they apply to equity, credit and property instruments or holdings.
+The Trustees also recognise that ESG and climate related issues are constantly evolving and along with them so too are the products available within the investment management industry to help manage these risks.

-The Trustees consider it to be a part of their investment managers' roles to assess and monitor developments in the capital structure for each of the companies in which the managers invest on behalf of the Scheme or as part of the pooled fund in which the Scheme holds units.
+The Trustees consider it to be a part of their investment manager's role to assess and monitor developments in the capital structure for each of the companies in which the manager invest on behalf of the Scheme or as part of the pooled fund in which the Scheme holds units.

-The Trustees also consider it to be part of their investment managers' roles to assess and monitor how the companies in which they are investing are managing developments in ESG related issues, and in particular climate risk, across the relevant parts of the capital structure for each of the companies in which the managers invest on behalf of the Scheme.
+The Trustees also consider it to be part of their investment manager's role to assess and monitor how the companies in which they are investing are managing developments in ESG related issues, and in particular climate risk, across the relevant parts of the capital structure for each of the companies in which the manager invest on behalf of the Scheme.